dgraph-io/dgraph-lambda/Readme.md

 ## Security

 Currently, this uses node context to try and make sure that users aren't up to any fishy business.
 However, contexts aren't true security, and we should eventually switch to isolates.
 In the meanwhile, we will basically have kube kill this if it takes a lot of CPU for say 5 secs

+## Publishing

+Currently, the publishing of this isn't automated.
+In order to publish:
+* Publish the types in slash-graphql-lambda-types if needed with (npm version minor; npm publish)
+* Publish the docker image with docker build . -t dgraph/dgraph-lambda; docker push dgraph/dgraph-lambda